 - Blood

 - Semen

-- Rectal Secretions\
+- Rectal Secretions

 - Vaginal Fluid

 - Breast Milk

-\a natural mucus that is found in the anus/rectum
+a natural mucus that is found in the anus/rectum

-Having another STI can increase the chances of acquiring or transmitting HIV infection.
+Having another STI can increase the chances of acquiring or transmitting HIV (if not on effective HIV treatment).

 HIV cannot be transmitted by: hugging, kissing or holding hands; toilet seats; sweat; sharing cutlery, plates, cups; sharing a bath/swimming pool; mosquito bites; animal bites; working/going to school together.